 Deceased donor organ transplantation is in turmoil.
 Over 110,000 Americans are waiting for an organ transplant and over 5,770 died waiting for an organ in 2019.
 In the same year, 5,957 recovered organs were discarded.
-There are multiple Congressional investigations, and active proposals to improve regulations of deceased organ procurement and transplantation, put forth by non-governmental agencies like the Federation of American Scientists and the National Academies of Sciences, Engineering, and Medicine (US Congress (2021), Federation of American Scientists (2021), NASEM et al. (2018), NASEM et al. (2021)).
+There are multiple Congressional investigations, and active proposals to improve regulations of deceased organ procurement and transplantation, put forth by non-governmental agencies like the Federation of American Scientists and the National Academies of Sciences, Engineering, and Medicine (US Congress (2021), Federation of American Scientists (2021), National Academies of Sciences, Engineering, and Medicine (2018), National Academies of Sciences, Engineering, and Medicine (2021)).
 These investigations and proposals look for ways to increase organ transplantation, by increasing recoveries and reducing discard of already recovered organs.
 The bulk of this discussion had been focused on the regulation and performance measurement of organ procurement organizations (OPOs).
 Separate discussions have occurred regarding performance monitoring of transplant centers (TCs).
-Among steps taken to date are a major policy change to remove 1-year graft and patient survival standards as a TC re-certification requirement by the Centers for Medicare and Medicaid Services (CMS) (HHS (2019)).
+Among steps taken to date are a major policy change to remove 1-year graft and patient survival standards as a TC re-certification requirement by the Centers for Medicare and Medicaid Services (CMS) (Centers for Medicare and Medicaid Services (2019)).
 Although OPOs and TCs interact with each other, these regulatory discussions largely considered them separately.
 Since the incentives and opportunities facing OPOs and TCs are intertwined, such fragmented approaches might be inefficient.

 A deceased organ transplantation starts with a death.
 A hospital must contact its local Organ Procurement Organization (OPO) about every patient's death.
-This has been required by law since 1998 (Administration (1998), Siminoff et al. (2001)).
+This has been required by law since 1998 (Health Care Financing Administration (1998), Siminoff et al. (2001)).
 The OPO will then obtain information to assess whether the deceased is eligible for organ donation.
 Given limited resources, OPOs have to prioritize which cases to pursue and which ones to pursue first.
-There are 57 OPOs in the US, each exclusively responsible for recovering organs in their designated donor service area (Mone (2002)).2 These OPOs are not-for-profit organizations.3
+There are 57 OPOs in the US, each exclusively responsible for recovering organs in their designated donor service area (Mone (2002)).
+These OPOs are not-for-profit organizations.

-1The American Society of Transplantation is working with the American Society of Transplant Surgeons to review performance metrics but only focused on TCs (Phend (2020)), while groups like Federation of American Scientists and ORGANIZE are focused on OPOs (Rosenberg et al. (2020)).
+&lt;sup>1The American Society of Transplantation is working with the American Society of Transplant Surgeons to review performance metrics but only focused on TCs (Phend (2020)), while groups like Federation of American Scientists and ORGANIZE are focused on OPOs (Rosenberg et al. (2020)).

-2While Mone (2002) lists 58 OPOs, two OPOs in New England merged since.
+&lt;sup>2While Mone (2002) lists 58 OPOs, two OPOs in New England merged since.

-3Held et al. (2021) found that OPOs generate millions of dollars in "profits" (or revenue in excess of costs, sometimes referred to as net assets for not-for-profit organizations) annually and hold tens of millions of assets.
-While not-for-profit in nature, executive pay at OPOs are often comparable with healthcare sector executive pay and management is often incentivized to increase OPO profits for both
+&lt;sup>3Held et al. (2021) found that OPOs generate millions of dollars in "profits" (or revenue in excess of costs, sometimes referred to as net assets for not-for-profit organizations) annually and hold tens

-Should an organ be recovered by an OPO, deceased organ allocation would happen through the Organ Procurement and Transplantation Network (OPTN) platform and offers of the recovered organ will be made to patients on waitlists maintained by TCs based on pre-determined priority rules.
+Should an organ be recovered by an OPO, deceased organ allocation would happen through the Organ Procurement and Transplantation Network (OPTN) platform, and offers of the recovered organ will be made to patients on waitlists maintained by TCs based on pre-determined priority rules.
 TCs do not control the prioritization of patients on their waitlists.
-What TCs have the freedom to do is to determine whether they want to reject an organ offered for a particular patient on their waitlist, or advise that patient to accept the organ.4 In practice, the decision whether or not to accept a kidney when it becomes available to a patient is made predominantly by their transplant surgeon (Solomon et al. (2011)).5 TCs are typically a part of a larger for-profit or not-for-profit health system or hospital that relies on reimbursements (e.g., from performing transplants) as a source of income.
+What TCs have the freedom to do is to determine whether they want to reject an organ offered for a particular patient on their waitlist, or advise that patient to accept the organ.
+In practice, the decision whether or not to accept a kidney when it becomes available to a patient is made predominantly by their transplant surgeon (Solomon et al. (2011)).
+TCs are typically a part of a larger for-profit or not-for-profit health system or hospital that relies on reimbursements (e.g., from performing transplants) as a source of income.